tlogie6/Coastal-Bathymetry-Group/README.md

 # Coastal Bathymetry Group
 ## Note to team: I'm not sure what to put for this writeup or how much, feel free to change/add anything about the process that you went through.
 Also, whoever uploads the data please put in the specifics of your query (images, dates, etc.).
-I'm putting in the placeholder text for my scenes but I'm still waiting for processing so I might not be able to get my data in before the deadline.

 ## Data Processing